-For missed work due to ILLNESS OR EMERGENCY, please complete the following two-step process:
+For missed work due to ILLNESS OR EMERGENCY, complete the following three-step process:

-- Complete the Request for Missed Term Work Accommodations Form (http://uoft.me/PSY-MTW) and email it to Keely Hicks at keely.hicks@utoronto.ca, \and\ - 2.
-Declare your absence on ACORN (Profile & Settings > Absence Declaration)

-Deadline: You must complete the above steps within 3 business days of the missed work.
+- 1. Complete the Request for Missed Term Work Accommodations Form (http://uoft.me/PSY-MTW) - 2.
+Declare your absence on ACORN (Profile & Settings > Absence Declaration) - Email both the Request for Missed Term Work Accommodations Form AND a screenshot of your Self-Declared Absence on ACORN to the TA(s) in charge of grading the work WITHIN 2 BUSINESS DAYS of the missed work.